Is Buying A House With A Friend A Good Idea?

 In sunny times, the benefits of buying a home with friends can seem endless.

-Just like having a roommate when renting a home or apartment, buying a house with a friend makes homeownership more affordable and accessible.
+Just like having a roommate when renting, buying a house with a friend makes homeownership more affordable and accessible.
 With the help of a friend, you may be able to pool your financial resources to afford a nicer place than either of you could on your own.

 That means that lenders will look at your combined income and both of your credit scores, so it might be easier to qualify for a mortgage with good interest rates with the help of a co-buyer.
-Moreover, by combining finances, you also will likely be able to make a larger down payment with a co-buyer as well.
+Moreover, by combining finances, you also will likely be able to make a larger down payment with a co-buyer.

 Avoid PMI

-If you are able to make a larger down payment and can put at least 20% down, you can also avoid paying for private mortgage insurance (PMI) on a conventional loan.
+If you can make a larger down payment and put at least 20% down, you can also avoid paying for private mortgage insurance (PMI) on a conventional loan.
 This is an insurance that benefits lenders should you default on your mortgage before you reach a threshold of 20% of home equity.
+Avoiding PMI can save homeowners money in the long run so this is a big advantage.

 Lower Individual Expenses

-By splitting the costs of a home with a friend, you can essentially halve the expenses you would have to take care of if you bought the house by yourself.
-In addition to being responsible only for your share of your down payment, you can split things like closing costs and expenses of homeownership.
+By splitting the costs of a home with a friend, your expenses are halved compared to buying the house yourself.
+In addition to reducing your down payment, you can split things like closing costs and the other expenses of homeownership.

 Share Responsibilities of Homeownership